metacontroller/metacontroller/docs/_api/decoratorcontroller.md

 Instead, you should think of each entry in the list of `attachments` as being sent to [`kubectl apply`][kubectl apply].
 That is, you should [set only the fields that you care about](/api/apply/).

+You can optionally set `resyncAfterSeconds` to a value greater than 0 to request that the `sync` hook be called again with this particular parent object after some delay (specified in seconds, with decimal fractions allowed).
+Unlike the controller-wide [`resyncPeriodSeconds`](#resync-period), this is a one-time request (not a request to start periodic resyncs), although you can always return another `resyncAfterSeconds` value from subsequent `sync` calls.
+Also unlike the controller-wide setting, this request only applies to the particular parent object that this `sync` call sent, so you can request different delays (or omit the request) depending on the state of each object.

 Note that your webhook handler must return a response with a status code of `200` to be considered successful.
 Metacontroller will wait for a response for up to the